AndreiRupertti/newman-contract/README.md

 ##### options
 - `fromPattern`: Glob pattern to find the contract definitions
 - `name (optional)`: Custom name for collection (Default: 'Contract Collection')
-- `exportToPath (optional)`: File path to wich the final collection will be exported to
+- `exportToPath (optional)`: File path to which the final collection will be exported to